earthly/website/blog/_posts/2022-03-24-aws-lambda-docker.md

 <figcaption></figcaption>
 </div>

-At this point, I'm all setup and I can start using my lambda.
+At this point, I'm all set up, and I can start using my lambda.

 ## Calling My Endpoint

-Amazon provides me with an url and an endpoint, which I can call via my web browser.
+Amazon provides me with an URL and an endpoint, which I can call via my web browser.

 <div class="wide">
 {% picture content-wide-nocrop {{site.pimages}}{{page.slug}}/5520.png --alt {{ Calling Lambda via browser }} %}